swiftlang/swift/docs/SIL.rst

 ``[wrt ...]`` specifies parameter indices that the original function is differentiable with respect to.
 When not specified, it defaults to all parameters.

+``[results ...]`` specifies result indices that the original function is differentiable with respect to.
+When not specified, it defaults to all results.

 ``[order ...]`` specifies the maximum differentiation order for the resulting function.
 The number of lists of associated functions is equal to the order.